-An impairment loss is recognized if the carrying amount of an asset or CGU exceeds its recoverable amount.
+An impairment loss is recognized if the recoverable amount of an asset or CGU is lower than its carrying amount.

 (p) Provisions

 A provision is recognized if, as a result of a past event, the Consolidated Company has a present obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.